johnzeng/vimhome/README.md

 ....

-You should learn to use leaderf , nerdtree and grep at first, with them you can work in most of situation
+You can start from `leaderf`, nerdtree and grep at first, with them you can work in most of situation

-# Optional post installation for completion
+# Optional post installation

+## python completion
-If you need to do **pyhotn completion**, please install jedi, which is needed by jedi-vim
+If you need to do **pyhotn completion**, please install jedi, which is needed by [ jedi-vim ](https://github.com/davidhalter/jedi-vim)

 ```
 pip install jedi
 ```

+## c completion
-If you need to use **c family completion**, please install clang compiler by yourself.
+If you need to use **c family completion**, please install clang compiler by yourself, c family completion is provied by [vim-clang](https://github.com/justmao945/vim-clang).
 I believe it's not that hard, you will also need to create a `.clang` file under your working dir to specify some pre-compile options.
 Here are some command you may use to install clang:

 ```
 #For mac brew user